TRUTH 47: AAFCO FEEDING TRIALS DO NOT PROVE THE BEST PET FOOD

 Additionally, results from an unfortunate laboratory-bred puppy or kitten living on concrete or in a stainless steel cage, under fluorescent lights, breathing conditioned air, do not correlate to real animals in homes and back yards.

 Anyone concerned about the welfare of dogs and cats must also object to the unnecessary cruelty of imprisoning animals for months and years, testing them with every manner of food to see if they will get sick.
 Particularly is this so since feeding trials do nothing more than perpetuate the complete and balanced myth.

 Feeding trials simply give a false air of science to the "complete" claim.
 Having the AAFCO feeding trial stamp of approval on a processed pet food you are feeding meal after meal, will do nothing for the health of your pet.
 You, taking charge of feeding using the common sense you use with your own meals and the wisdom of nature, is the only path to the best pet food.

 Smoka miraculously survived 26 days trapped under rubble when her owner's apartment building burned down.
 Here is her story...

-Word for the day: longevity – noun: length of life span.
-Trick is to make health span equal life span (longevity).
+Word for the day: longevity - noun: length of life span.
+The trick is to make health span equal life span (longevity).

 View in email template